aab222/sample_codes/README.md

 **MCMC_17_params.py:**
 ---
 This research code is used in combination with calc_sb_evol.py.
 It generates random parameters with which the rotational evolution models are generated, and then assesses the goodness of fit of the resulting model using the tau squared statistic.
 This statistic assesses the fit in two dimensions (rotation period and mass).
-An example of the resulting parameter space explored (varying only 3 parameters in the model) is shown in the corner plot below, which shows the correlations between each of the parameters and a 1d histogram of the samples drawn from the probability distribtuion.
+An example of the resulting parameter space explored (varying only 3 parameters in the model) is shown in the corner plot below, which shows the correlations between each of the parameters and a 1d histogram of the samples drawn from the probability distribution.

 <p align="center">
   <img style='vertical-align:middle;' src="MCMC_torque.png" alt="drawing" width="400"/>